far1h/blog_md/publish/web-programming.md

 }
 ```

+7. Execute the seeder using `php artisan db:seed`
 ##### Model

 > model files are used to define the relationships between tables

 1. Create models for each table using `php artisan make:model [Name (Uppercase)]` and it will be located at `app\Models`